williamzhu-uchicago/williamzhu-uchicago.github.io/_posts/2023-2-8-Muller_2016_Chapter_2_2.md

 ## Linear Models for Multiclass Classification

 One technique to extend a binary classification algorithm to a multiclass classification algorithm is the *one-vs-rest* approach.
 In it, for each class of the n classes, a binary model is learned and tries to separate that class from the all other classes.
 This way, we will obtain n many binary models.
-To make a prediction, all models are applied on the same point, and the model (i.e. the forumula) that yields the highest $\hat{y}$ wins.
+To make a prediction, all models are applied on the same point, and the model (i.e. the forumula) that yields the highest \(\hat{y}\) wins.
 Note that having one binary classifier per class implies having a vector of coefficients (*w*) and an intercept (*b*).

 The following demonstrates the approach.
 Note that after fitting the model, coefficient is a 3-by-2 matrix since we have 3 classes and 2 features, and intercept is a 3-by-1 vector since we have 3 classes.
 In the figure, notice that the points of a class are separated from the rest of the points by their respective decision boundry line.
 Moreover, if test points are located at the center triangle, they are classified into the class of the closest line.